The Almond Project

 Nutrient Density Testing

-We are working with a lab at UC Davis to compare the nutrient density of the almonds in the soil health blocks to the almonds in the traditionally farmed blocks.
-Samples will be taken from the 2023 harvest and 2026 harvest.
+We are working with Dr. Selina Wang’s lab at UC Davis to compare the nutrient density of almonds in the soil health management blocks to those in the traditionally farmed comparison blocks.
+Samples were taken from the 2023 harvest and will be taken from the 2026 harvest.
+Results will be available summer 2027.

 Geordy Wise